 Assistant Professor of Strategy and Entrepreneurship

-Professor Mohliver is a strategy scholar specialising in quantitative research of business ethics and corporate social responsibility (CSR).
-He helps organizations understand why misconduct emerges, and thus help them preempt behaviours that harm the organization or its broader stakeholder environment.
+Professor Mohliver is a Strategy scholar studying business ethics and corporate social responsibility (CSR).
+His research helps organizations understand why misconduct emerges, and thus help them pre-empt behaviours that harm the organization or its broader stakeholder environment.
 In a related stream Aharon studies the implications of social polarization for firms wanting to engage in CSR.

-Aharon’s research asks why some firms, but not others, engage in behaviour that is viewed unfavourably.
-These reasons include the information network in which the firm is embedded, competitive pressures, regulation, the firm’s own history and internal processes of hiring and promotion.
-Aharon studies these social antecedents of misconduct in a variety of organisational settings ranging from executive stock option backdating and financial restatements, to student plagiarism and violence in professional sports.
-His research examines questions about the diffusion of wrongful practices, the effects of recessions and booms on morality and the effects of institutional changes on firm corrective action.
+Aharon’s research asks what drives firms or their employees to engage in behaviours that are viewed unfavourably by the broader stakeholder environment; for example, the information network in which the firm is embedded, competitive pressures, regulation, the firm’s own history and internal processes of hiring and promotion.
+Aharon studies these social antecedents of misconduct in a variety of settings; option backdating in financial markets, plagiarism in universities, neglect and abuse in elderly care-homes and over-prescribing of the drugs that fuel the prescription crisis.

-Aharon is currently Assistant Professor of Strategy and Entrepreneurship at London Business School and has taught courses covering Strategic Management, Strategic Analysis, Sociological Foundations of Strategy and Behavioral Strategy.
-He has taught EMBAs, MBAs, Masters in Management, Specialised Executive Programs and PhD students.
-Aharon is now teaching the Executive MBAs at London Business School.
+Aharon is currently an Assistant Professor of Strategy and Entrepreneurship at London Business School where he taught courses on Strategic Management, Strategic Analysis, Sociological Foundations of Strategy and Behavioral Strategy to EMBAs, MBAs, Masters in Management, Executive Programs and PhD students.
+Aharon is the academic co-director of the LGBTQ+ ExecEd programme

 Israel Securities Authority research grant for the study of Israeli Business Groups, 2011.
 (8,000 USD)